sfioritto/planningforaliens-old/_posts/2014-05-13-documentation.md

 So, are you learning Angular right now?
 ------------------------------

 How are the docs treating you?
-If you're tired of smashing your brain on the docs and  wasting your time culling through scattered tutorials, my [next course](http://planningforaliens.com/escape-plan), is all about Angular.
-I guarantee there will be plenty of context. :-)
+If you're tired of smashing your brain on the docs and  wasting your time culling through scattered tutorials, let me teach you!
+I do this for a living.

-Just put your email address in the form here and you'll get a launch day discount.
+My [next course](http://planningforaliens.com/escape-plan), is all about Angular and I guarantee there will be plenty of context. :-)

+Escape Plans, (what I call my training courses), are designed from the ground up for busy people with jobs.
+Each course fits into an hour or so every night for one week or one long weekend day, however you work best.
+At the end of a sprint you'll have a working Angular project and a fundamental grasp of the topic that can only come from hands on experience.

+Most training or books leave you empty handed.
+At the end of an Escape Plan course, you'll have a fully functioning project to demonstrate your newly acquired skills.

+So if after reading this you were wondering how I might approach teaching someone about Angular, just put your email address in this little form because I'll be giving away a lesson or two.
+And if you're on the launch list, you get a discount.